<img src="https://www.companydetailscompany.com/797693.png" style="display:none;">

 Different employees have different needs.
 So, it’s all about listening to your people to understand what you can do to further improve their work lives.
 By listening through surveys and one-to-ones, for example, you will be able to identify the areas that matter most to your workforce.
 And then you can take action to decrease the likelihood of employees leaving.

 Plus, by learning what is most important and how specific areas can be improved, leaders can stay true in the marketing of their employee value proposition (EVP).
-This is the ‘special recipe’ that makes the organisation a great employer to work for.
-After all, if the company falsely advertises their organisation, a new recruit will soon figure this out and leave!
+This is the ‘special recipe’ that makes the organization a great employer to work for.
+After all, if the company falsely advertises their organization, a new recruit will soon figure this out and leave!

 Being realistic about tenure